 False positives and negatives

-When you’re relying on a content moderation system, a key concept to understand is the trade-off between false positives and false negatives:
+When you’re relying on a content moderation system, a key concept to understand is the trade-off between false positives and false negatives:- False positives occur when a system flags content as violating policy when it is actually compliant.

 - False negatives occur when a system fails to flag content that does violate policy.